 As with any anthology, the segments vary in quality.
 Here The Law from filmmaker Gabriel Campisi, is the weakest segment of the entire series.
 A good deal of the segment consists of the hero being chased by two alien Men in Black.
 However, the pedestrian pursuit through Las Vegas and the car chases are directed without any excitement or suspense, as though the camera had just been randomly placed and whatever happened filmed without any concern for dramatic framing.
 The actors are completely flat and the dialogue stilted.
 Even worse the two Men in Black are laughably unconvincing – they seem less mysterious than they do like someone had put a high-school kid and a dumpy short guy in an ill-fitting hat, suits and shades.
 The segment is raised somewhat at the end by some cute mini UFO effects and some lethal-looking syringe-wielding robots.

 The best segment is Ransom.
 It is an effective attempt to copy the likes of Escape from New York (1981) and Stalker (1979) with a bounty hunter venturing into an alien forbidden zone (even if Joel D. Wynkoop’s bounty hunter suggests more of a university role-playing geek on a three-day drinking bender than a weather-beaten, worldweary tough guy).
 The sequence effectively manages to create images of a post-holocaust Florida by shooting around deserted gas stations and wrecked vehicles and even stages an effective giant mutant alligator attack.
-Director Tim Ritter – Truth or Dare (1986), Wicked Games (1994), Creep (1995) – crafts the episode with an effectively cynical, downbeaten edge.
+Director Tim Ritter – Day of the Reaper (1984), Truth or Dare (1986), Killing Spree (1987), Wicked Games (1994), Creep (1995), Reconciled (2004) and Sharks of the Corn (2021) – crafts the episode with an effectively cynical, downbeaten edge.
 The best scenes are those with Joel D. Wynkoop being tortured by the Man in Black, which Ken Blanck plays with a totally gonzo nuttiness where you never know what is going to happen next.